machinekoder/pickit-docs/docs/documentation/flex/explaining-the-flex-detection-parameters.rst

 Explaining the Flex detection parameters
 ----------------------------------------

-The process of detecting objects with the Flex vision engine is all about step by step testing and fine-tuning parameters until you get a good result.
+The process of detecting objects with the Flex detection engine is all about step by step testing and fine-tuning parameters until you get a good result.
 The parameters for Flex detection are split into five categories.